NFDI4DS/nslp2026/docs/climatecheck_shared_task.md

 <div style="color: #ff826e;">
 What's new in the 2026 iteration?
 </div>
 * We released triple the amount of training data for task 1, enabling the development of more robust systems.
+The dataset is already available on [HuggingFace](https://huggingface.co/datasets/rabuahmad/climatecheck).
 * We're introducing a new task, disinformation narrative classification, which deals with identifying well-known climate disinformation narratives in our claims to potentially help with training systems for task 1.
 * We're focusing on environmentally-friendly solutions, motivated by the system submissions from the 2025 iteration, which mostly used (commercial) LLMs.
 Our goal for this iteration is to motivate participants to develop reproducible and sustainable solutions to fact-check climate-related claims.